-We need the following from you in order to successfully on-board you into Montclair State's personnel system:
+We need the following from you in order to successfully on-board you into Montclair State’s Workday HR management system:

-- I9: The processing of I-9 Forms, required by federal law to verify the identity and employment eligibility of all persons hired to work in the United States, must be completed in-person by staff in Human Resources (CO-316) for all new hires.
-Please note that anyone who is neither a U.S. citizen nor a permanent resident (Green Card holder) must first see Aditi Patel in the Global Education Center (22 Normal Avenue) prior to going to Human Resources.
+I9: I-9 Processing is required by federal law to verify the identity and employment eligibility of all persons hired to work in the United States, and must be completed in-person in Human Resources (Overlook Corporate Center, 150 Clove Road, 3rd Floor Little Falls, NJ 07424) for all new hires.
+Please note that anyone who is neither a U.S. citizen nor a permanent resident (Green Card holder) must first contact Aditi Patel in the Office of International Engagement (firstname.lastname@example.org or 973-655-6862) prior to going to Human Resources.

-- Official transcripts from the institutions of higher education from which you have earned a degree
+- Official transcript from the institution from which you have earned (an MA or higher) degree.

-It is vital that you submit all necessary paperwork in order to minimize delays in finalizing your appointment and to ensure that you will be paid in a timely fashion.
-Effective July 1st, 2014, the University requires all faculty who are paid via Payroll Services to enroll in Direct Deposit.
-Once all paperwork is submitted, employees are paid bi-weekly on Fridays.
+The University requires all faculty who are paid via Payroll Services to enroll in Direct Deposit.
+Please bring a blank check to HR when submitting the direct deposit form.
+Once paperwork is submitted, employees are paid bi-weekly on Fridays.
 Depending on the pay period, a partial payment may be given to you, followed by a supplementary check the next week to catch you up with the regular payment schedule.

-Setting up your NetID and e-mail account are the first steps in gaining access to web-based systems available to instructors, e.g. Canvas, web pages, etc. In order to obtain a NetID, all paperwork must be given to the department administrative assistant, who will submit to HR for review.
+Once you are on-boarded, setting up your NetID and e-mail account are the first steps in gaining access to web-based systems available to instructors, e.g. Canvas, Banner, etc. In order to obtain a NetID, all paperwork must be given to the department program assistant, who will submit to HR for review.
 If all paperwork is in order, the appointee’s birth date is input into the system to establish an email account.
-The appointee can then visit the NetID link and follow the instructions provided to generate a NetID/open an email account.
+The appointee can then visit the NetID link and follow the instructions provided to generate a NetID.
+From there, you will be able to access email via Gmail.

-Faculty and staff are able to get their ID card processed 24-48 hours after their CWID # has been generated.
-Visit the ID office link for more information.
+Faculty and staff are able to get an ID card processed 24-48 hours after a CWID # has been generated.
+Visit the ID office page for more information.

 Student evaluations are distributed to the students in your class through Canvas.
 Electronic reporting of the student evaluations is sent to your department chair several months after the end of the course.
 You may obtain these evaluations from your department office.